LONG TERM DISABILITY (LTD) LAWYER: OWEN SOUND & COLLINGWOOD

 In proving your claim, we rely on your past medical records, your family physician and medical experts arranged by our office.
 In addition, we rely on certain persons such as past employers, special friends and relatives who might be able to provide statements that are supportive.
 We also rely of course on your personal story of pain and attempted recovery; however, the more objective the evidence, the better.

-In certain cases, clients tell us horror stories about how their claim was treated by their insurance company.
-In these cases, we will usually sue for compensation for something known as their “bad faith” treatment of you.
-The fact that they have denied you benefits after 2 years is not enough; there must be something more in the manner in which your claim was held that may expose the insurance company to a claim for bad faith compensation.
+In certain cases clients tell us horror stories about how their claim was treated by their insurance company.
+In these cases, we will usually sue for compensation for something known as their ‘bad faith’ treatment of you.
+The fact that they have denied you benefits is not enough; there must be something more in the manner in which your claim was held that may expose the insurance company to a claim for bad faith compensation.

 Again, we will discuss this with you on a case by case basis.
-Contact Tamming Law today to schedule an appointment with our talented team of legal experts.
+Contact Tamming Law today to schedule an appointment with our long term disability lawyer in Owen Sound.